 I always have a wonderful time, wherever I am, whomever I’m with.

-Hola, mis amigos.
-Today is Cinco de Mayo, the day we gather to commemorate Mexico’s unlikely victory over the French at the Battle of Puebla on May 5, 1862.
-Now, the French kind of had the last word, but we won’t get into that.
-Anyhoo, honoring a historical occasion calls for a glass of giggle water that, itself, is steeped in history.
-Of course, we’re talking about the original margarita, which is said to have been created by Texas socialite Margarita Sames in 1948.
-As the story goes, Margarita was hosting a summer fiesta at her villa in Acapulco when she set about creating the perfect poolside drink using tequila, her favorite spirit, and Cointreau.
-Known as “The Drink,” then “Margarita’s Drink,” and then “The Margarita,” the cocktail became all the rage when Margarita’s friends Joseph Drown, who owned the Hotel Bel-Air, and Conrad Hilton, Jr., whose father owned the Hilton Hotel chain, began serving the drink in their hotel bars.
+Rumor has it the original margarita was created in Acapulco in 1948 by Texas socialite Margarita Sames.
+As the story goes, Sames was hosting a summer fiesta at her villa in Acapulco when she set about creating the perfect poolside drink using tequila, her favorite spirit, and Cointreau, her favorite liqueur.
+Known as “The Drink,” and then “Margarita’s Drink,” and ultimately “The Margarita,” the cocktail became all the rage when the socialite’s friends—Joseph Drown, owner of the Hotel Bel-Air, and Conrad Hilton, Jr., whose father owned the Hilton Hotel chain—began serving it in their hotel bars.
 The rest, as they say, is history.
 Here’s how to make it.
 Salud!

 1 part Cointreau